rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/02-lecture-02-introduction-to-research.md

     *   Information gathered from facts, number and anything that lead to have some kind of evidence to back the facts that you are presenting.

     *   You follow a path that was provided with facts and evidence that proof your finding.

+## What is research & what's isn't ?

+My question is how can I objectively find what is research and what is not research.? that is something that I am curious about.

+Research is not about gathering more information, it's not about transportation of facts from one location to another location. it's not about catchy words to get attention.

+Research is based on the work of others - not a copy of their works, it can be replicated, it is generalizable to other settings, it's based on a theory some logical rationale and tied to theory.
+It generates new questions or is cyclical in nature.
+It is incremental.